Skip to content

 Finding

 A concrete violation of a rule at a specific location in the code.
-Has a severity (info, warn, error), a file path, a line number, and a link to the rule description.
+Has a severity (info, warn, error), a file path, a line number, and the rule's description and recommendation.

 GitHub Action